AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ![alt text](images-for-readme/yoga-test.png)

-Clicking the link "Gallery" will lead the user to the image gallery, found on the main page.
+Clicking the link "Gallery" will lead the user to the image gallery, found on the main page, containing 17 images, in 4, 2, 1 colums depending on screen size.

 ![alt text](images-for-readme/gallery-test.png)